elliotwutingfeng/NUSCSMODS/_posts/CS3103/2020-09-15-cs3103-lecture-6-wireless-lan.md

 - 6 octets long (mac address format)
 - one bss has one BSSID
 - Value of **BSSID is the same as the MAC address of the radion in the access poinnt**
-- IN an IBSS, the BSSID is a locally adminsitered MAC address generated from a 48 bit random number
+- IN an IBSS, the BSSID is a locally administered MAC address generated from a **48 bit random number**

 ## Frame formats
 In normal frames, we only have source and destination but for this we have 4